Emirhantaze/math-301-mini-project/project_definition.md

 # 4)
 Simulate the number of people entering a shop in one hour in Kayseri Park (let random variable X be the number of people).
 Simulate this RV for different lambdas (average number of people), and report the expected value and the variance of X in a table.
 # 5)
 Choose one built-in dataset in MATLAB, plot the histogram and fit a probability density function (pdf) to it.
-Compute the probability of a random value being less than a predetermined threshold of your choice.
+Compute the  of a random value being less than a predetermined threshold of your choice.
 # Submission:
 A PDF document that includes your codes, execution results, and plots.
 Also include your observations and interpretation of the results.
 The deadline is May 10, 2020 11:59pm.